Tania Janco

-Tania Janco (born October 4, 1955) is a Czech and Mexican artist, known for her painting and print work, especially in the illustration of children's books.
+Tania Janco (born Taťána Jandová-Vácová 4 October 1955) is a Czech-Mexican artist, known for her painting and print work, especially in the illustration of children's books.
 Her work has been recognized the Caravelle D’ora Prize in Italy and membership in the Salón de la Plástica Mexicana.

 Biography

-Janco was born in Prague (then Czechoslovakia) with the name of Taťána Jandová-Vácová.
+Janco was born Taťána Jandová-Vácová on 4 October 1955 in Prague (then Czechoslovakia).
 She began her studies in fine arts and design in high school in Prague and eventually obtained her master's degree in graphic arts at the Academy of San Carlos in Mexico City.